Anastasia Beverly Hills’s first ever concealer was worth the wait – here’s why

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Anastasia Beverley Hills has launched its first ever concealer – and it’s well worth the wait
+Anastasia Beverly Hills has launched its first ever concealer – and it’s well worth the wait

 A pore-blurring formula for every skin type?
 Sign us up

-Dubbed the “brow queen of Beverly Hills”, Anastasia Soare founded one of the most coveted make-up brands, Anastasia Beverley Hills, just over two decades ago.
+Dubbed the “brow queen of Beverly Hills”, Anastasia Soare founded one of the most coveted make-up brands, Anastasia Beverly Hills, just over two decades ago.

 Loved by celebrities and influencers the world over, ABH offers everything needed to create a multitude of looks – from modern, bold and colourful one day, to classic Hollywood glamour the next.
 The brand sells one brow wiz brow pencil every nine seconds, cemented liquid lipstick as a make-up staple, and with a whopping 19.6 million Instagram followers it should come as no surprise that new launches sell out within hours.